leonmavr/leonmavr.github.io/_posts/2026-03-22-Arena_allocation.md

 base                            offset = 48
 ```

-Each allocation:

-1. Returns a void pointer at `base + offset`
-2. Advances `offset` by the allocation size
+Each allocation: returns a void pointer at `base + offset` and advances `offset` by the allocation size.

----

-# 4. Alignment Handling
+## 4. Alignment Handling

 Allocations must respect alignment requirements.
 Arena allocators allow the allocation of arbitrary numbers of bytes
 (as long as the new size doesn't exceed the capacity).